Notice of valid petition

 Code of Corporate Governance

 The Code of Corporate Governance sets out why good governance is important, explains how we define this and tells you how we will make sure it takes place.
 Good governance is about making sure that the Council carries out its role wisely, openly, and in a way that is accountable to local people.
-For more information please see our Code of Corporate Governance, reviewed in June 2015.

 Request a referendum on changing governance arrangements

-The City Council is required, by the Local Government Act 2000, to publish the minimum number of signatures which would be needed to support a valid petition requiring the Council to hold a referendum on whether or not the City should start to operate the mayor and cabinet executive or committee system.
+We are required, by the Local Government Act 2000, to publish the minimum number of signatures which would be needed to support a valid petition requiring the Council to hold a referendum on whether or not the City should start to operate the mayor and cabinet executive or committee system.